chadsr/NordVPN-NetworkManager/README.rst

 system package manager.
 If your system is not yet listed above, leave an issue and it can be added ASAP.

-*If your default Python version is 2.x, you will need to use pip3 below*
+*If your default Python version is 2.x (check using ``python -V``), you will need to use pip3 below*

 System Install
 ^^^^^^^^^^^^^^

 ::

    sudo -H pip install nordnm

 User Install
 ^^^^^^^^^^^^

 ::

    pip install --user nordnm

 2. Usage
 --------

 ::

-    usage: nordnm [-h] [-k] [-a [COUNTRY_CODE] [VPN_CATEGORY] [PROTOCOL]]  ...
+   usage: nordnm [-h] [-v] [-k] [-a [COUNTRY_CODE] [VPN_CATEGORY] [PROTOCOL]]
+                 ...

    optional arguments:
-      -h, --help            show this help message and exit -k, --kill-switch     Sets a network kill-switch, to disable the active network interface when an active VPN connection disconnects.
+     -h, --help            show this help message and exit -v, --version         Display the package version.
+     -k, --kill-switch     Sets a network kill-switch, to disable the active network interface when an active VPN connection disconnects.
      -a [COUNTRY_CODE] [VPN_CATEGORY] [PROTOCOL], --auto-connect [COUNTRY_CODE] [VPN_CATEGORY] [PROTOCOL]
                            Configure NetworkManager to auto-connect to the chosen server type.
 Takes country code, category and protocol.

    commands:
                            Each command has its own help page, which can be accessed via nordnm <COMMAND> --help
-        remove (r)          Remove either active connections, auto-connect, kill- switch, data or all.
+       remove (r)          Remove active connections, auto-connect, kill-switch, data, mac settings or all.
        update (u)          Update a specified setting.
        list (l)            List the specified information.
        sync (s)            Synchronise the optimal servers (based on load and latency) to NetworkManager.
-        mac (m)             Global NetworkManager MAC address preferences.
+       import (i)          Import an OpenVPN config file to NetworkManager. mac (m)             Global NetworkManager MAC address preferences.
 This command will affect ALL NetworkManager connections
                            permanently.

 **Note:** Each command has its own help section, which can be acccessed via ``nordnm <COMMAND> --help``.